-IDProtection by F-Secure review: Never be hacked again? [+Competition]
+F-Secure's ID Protection review: Never get hacked again? [+Competition]

-I didn't always want to hear it either: using the same password over and over again is dangerous.
-But why would anyone want to steal my data?
-Until 2018 my YouTube account was hacked.
-Since then I've been looking for a password manager.
-One of them is IDProtection from F-Secure – my test.
+I didn't always want to hear it either: always using the same password is dangerous.
+But why would someone want to steal my data?
+Until my YouTube account was hacked in 2018.
+Since then, I've been looking for a password manager.
+One of them is ID-Protection from F-Secure - my test.

 When I hacked two years ago, I was powerless and didn't know what to do.
 Fortunately, I got my account back.
 But I didn't know where the attacker got my password from.
 Until I hit the website "haveibeenpwned“Came across.
 This website is regularly fed with new password lists from hacks - there you can check whether your own data is in hacks.
 My data was on a list with millions of others because a database was hacked from a website I was signed in to.

-These aren't just rogue sites: Adobe, Facebook, Yahoo have all been there.
-Coincidentally, F-Secure's PR agency approached me and asked if I could use their latest security tool "ID-Protection” wants to test.
+These are not just dubious sites: Adobe, Facebook, Yahoo have all been involved.
+Coincidentally, F-Secure's PR agency approached me and asked if I would like to test their latest security tool, "ID Protection."

 The app aims to prevent stolen passwords from endangering identity on the Internet.
 The app continuously monitors whether personal information has been published.
 Up to five email addresses can be monitored on five devices.

-A password/credit card manager is also integrated.
-IDProtection only takes on these tasks, so it is not an antivirus or a VPN.
-The app also sends notifications when a new data breach has been spotted online.
+There is also a password/credit card manager integrated.
+ID-Protection only handles these tasks, so it is not a virus protection or a VPN.
+The app also sends notifications when a new data theft is spotted on the Internet.

 field test